tuftsdatalab/tuftsWorkshops/docs/2023_workshops/trajectoryAnalysis/03_pseudotime_and_differential_expression.md

     ![](images/pseudotime_deg.png)

+Here you can see that as pseudotime increases so does the expression of RTN1.
+Let's try out a gene that varies due to the treatment effect:

 ```{r Plot Treatment Genes}
 # example of genes that vary as a result of the treatment
 # NOTE: After plotting MT-ND3, try plotting another gene!